jmmaloney4/Periodicraft/README.md

 >Periodicraft is a mod created by a few kids.
 It is still being worked on.
 It will add all of the periodic elements, but also many other fun things, for instance, mobs may be harder to fight, you can build spaceships to take you to different planets, collecting new resources at each one.
 >Periodicraft also offers several new items you can't normally get in Minecraft like a bunch of new armor, and a ton of new entities and mobs such as...........Penguins!

-If you would like to contribute, you can do so by forking our pepository, and then submitting a pull request.
+If you would like to contribute, you can do so by forking our repository, and then submitting a pull request.
 We will then review your changes and merge the branch.